 Deep-dish pockets hold loads of cheese, salsa, and meat, and outer ridge keeps it all in for mess-free meals.
 Nonstick cooking surface wipes clean fast so you can fill your quesadilla cravings anytime.
 It is super easy to clean up - just wipe with a damp cloth.

 The nonstick coating may start to bubble up and flake off.

-Compact design is easy to store and unit is heats quickly.
+Compact design means that it doesn't take up much counter space and is easy to store.
 The model's nonstick and PFOA-free surfaces wipe down easily.

 Gets blazing hot super quickly.
 Requires careful monitoring.

 A top seller by a popular brand.
 Heats up quickly and prepares quesadillas in as little as 5 minutes.
 Nonstick surface wipes clean with minimal effort.
 Very affordable.

 Latch on the lid is prone to breaking with repeated use.
 Won't accommodate overstuffed or large quesadillas.

 Adjustable temperature allows the user to achieve different levels of cooking on pizzas, quesadillas, flatbreads, and cookies.
 Two-sided heating elements cook quickly.
 The simple exterior design is easy to keep clean.
 Comes with an included pizza cutter.

 Temperature may not get as hot as expected.
 There's no way to check on the food except by lifting the lid.